Hurricane Irma's storm path: What you should know

 What else should I know about the storm?

-Hurricane Irma is classified as a Category 4 storm and is extremely dangerous.
+Hurricane Irma is considered extremely dangerous.
 It brings with it life-threatening winds, storm surges and rainfall, according to the National Hurricane Center.

 The agency had predicted Irma would stay at Category 4 or 5 as it skirted Cuba on Friday night into Saturday.